jlouis/safetyvalve/README.md

 are Token Bucket Regulators with a rate limit and a poll frequency:

 ```
-QDef = {my_queue, [{hz, 1000}, % Poll the queue every 1000 ms
+QDef = {my_queue, [{queue_type, sv_queue_ets},
+                   {hz, 1000}, % Poll the queue every 1000 ms
                    {rate, 5},  % Produce 5 requests per poll
                    {token_limit, 15}, % Allow a 15 token burst
                    {size, 60}, % Keep at most 60 tasks waiting
                    {concurrency, 3}]} % Start at most 3 jobs simultaneously
 ```

+The most important flag is the `queue_type` which sets up what type of queue we want to run.
+Currently, you can pick among the following:

+* `sv_queue_ets` - An ETS based queue.
+Jobs are stored in an `ordered_set` ETS table as `{Timestamp, Job}` and are picked by calling `ets:first/1`.
+* `sv_codel` - A CoDel classifier (Controlled Delay - pronounced 'coddle').
+CoDel is a *parameterless*, *burst permitting* delay controller. the CoDel algorithm targets a given wanted latency for a job in queue and begins rejecting jobs if that latency is not met.
+Also, it has hysteresis-like capabilities which allows the algorithm to handle sudden bursts of traffic. **CoDel is currently experimental**.

-The configuration will tell the queue to poll once every 1000ms via the `hz` value.
+The rest of the configuration will tell the queue to poll once every 1000ms via the `hz` value.
 Setting this value lower makes the queue reconsider its tokens more often, with a less jagged performance as a result.
 Setting this value too low may however make your Erlang VM spend a